The hepadnaviridae viruses.

 in a primary care series,

-depending on what country one lives in.
+country one lives in.

-Health care workers, if not previously
+Health care workers,

 as newborns themselves,

 also deserve immunization.

 And then of course,

-are at risk.
 So, transplant coming up,

 patients require multiple transfusions.